csesoc/learn/README.md

     Edit `src/pages/index.tsx` to see your site update in real-time!

 ## CSESoc Dev
 Right now we are using Gatsby to render mdx articles.
 You can find all the articles in `/src/assets/pubs_data`.
 All of the frontmatter (things in between `---`) must be included for the page to render.
 All components are in `/src/components`, and we are using modular styles which are put in `/src/styles`.
 Take a look in any component or page to see how styles are loaded in.
 Note that every page/component has their own styles.
-Please follow naming conventino `<Page/Component name>.module.css`
+Please follow naming conventino `<Page/Component name>.module.css`.

+Note that we are using typescript to ensure type safety, if you leave something as `any` type ur getting kicked.

 ### MDX pages
 Things to note